Politics of Indonesia: Reform era

 The DPR, which is the premier legislative institution, originally included 462 members elected through a mixed proportional/district representational system and thirty-eight appointed members of the Indonesian Armed Forces (TNI) and police (POLRI).
 TNI/POLRI representation in the DPR and MPR ended in 2004.
 Societal group representation in the MPR was eliminated in 2004 through further constitutional change.
 Having served as rubberstamp bodies in the past, the DPR and MPR have gained considerable power and are increasingly assertive in oversight of the executive branch.
 Under constitutional changes in 2004, the MPR became a bicameral legislature, with the creation of the DPD, in which each province is represented by four members, although its legislative powers are more limited than those of the DPR.
 Through his/her appointed cabinet, the president retains the authority to conduct the administration of the government.

 A general election in June 1999 produced the first freely elected national, provincial and regional parliaments in over 40 years.
 In October 1999, the MPR elected a compromise candidate, Abdurrahman Wahid, as the country's fourth president, and Megawati Sukarnoputri—a daughter of Sukarno—as the vice-president.
 Megawati's PDI-P party had won the largest share of the vote (34%) in the general election, while Golkar, the dominant party during the New Order, came in second (22%).
 Several other, mostly Islamic parties won shares large enough to be seated in the DPR.
 Other nationwide democratic elections took place in 2004, 2009, 2014, and 2019.

 In Indonesia, while free and fair elections have been held and a constitution guaranteeing certain rights and freedoms exists, corruption and involvement of money in politics persists.
 Corruption in regional government is often revenue-related, involving bribery and theft of public goods for personal gain, and identifies political corruption, such as fraudulent behavior and deviant lobbying techniques, as the type committed by government officials.
 Additionally, one of the primary reasons Indonesia may not be considered a consolidated democracy is due to their lack of “civilian control over the military”.
 Indonesia has created democratic institutions, but there is still progress that must be made to address the challenges the country currently faces in order to consolidate democracy.

+After the Reformasi, Indonesia became a patronage democracy, where state resources are distributed among political parties.
+While patronage weakens democratic institutions and accountability, it serves as a powerful incentive for compromise and cooperation.
+Parties get into governing coalitions regardless of ideology to access state resources.
+This cut across identity-based cleavages.
+President Susilo Bambang Yudhoyono's leadership contained social conflict by mediating between conflicting forces and accommodating potential opposition.
+Yudhoyono's presidency was a period of democratic stagnation but also of peace, stability, and absence of political polarization.
+The 2014 Indonesian presidential election marked a rise of polarization, with an Islamist-pluralist divide, which continued in the 2017 Jakarta gubernatorial election and the 2019 Indonesian presidential election.